June 28 2022 – Epic Web Studios

 The grass is growing, the flowers are blooming, and hopefully you’re not sneezing — after all, the most colorful time of the year is best appreciated without tears in one’s eyes (unless it’s because you’re overwhelmed by all that seasonal beauty!)

 If your home and/or garden are still lacking a little brightness, a handcrafted Italian ceramic planter or vase may be just the thing you need to bring your decor up a notch.
-Whether you’re a gardening greenhorn or an experienced green thumb, potting your plants in authentic Italian majolica is a sure way to make your houseguests green with envy.
+These planters are not just functional pieces but unique works of art that reflect rich artistic traditions.

-The brilliant colors and designs of the Italian ceramic tradition are produced through a centuries-old process that has become synonymous with majolica.
+The brilliant colors and hand-painted designs of the Italian ceramic tradition are produced through a centuries-old process that has become synonymous with majolica.
 After the object is shaped and fired in the kiln, a mineral oxide base is applied to the cooled form and allowed to dry — this base layer gives the artist a clean white canvas to paint on with an assortment of colored glazes.
-Once painted, the object is fired again at a lower temperature over a longer period to permanently lock in the design.

 Choosing an Italian ceramic planter